 By Gerald Ainomugisha on Jan 25, 2018 12:01:43 AM

 Employee engagement has been a hot topic among HR experts for at least a decade now, yet Gallup reports that about 70 percent of employees are still not fully engaged in the workplace.
 The Society for Human Resource Management found that 55 percent of employees are not engaged or are apathetic about their work, and another 26 percent are actively disengaged.
 Forty-eight percent of employees are actively seeking new jobs and careers.
+On the flip side, these 8 companies with great company culture do know how to keep their employees happy and engaged.

-Does this mean it does not matter if managers treat employee engagement as a higher or lower priority?
+So does this mean it does not matter if managers treat employee engagement as a higher or lower priority?

 This couldn’t be further from the actual truth.
 In fact, according to Gallup, lack of employee engagement costs American businesses a little over half a trillion dollars per year, including via workplace accidents, absenteeism, and larger health care costs.
 This huge chunk of loss can be greatly reduced if more companies focus attention to employee engagement.